-Invasive heart doctors receive additional sub-specialty and fellowship training in performing "angioplasties", or cardiac catheterizations.
+Invasive heart doctors receive additional sub-speciality and fellowship training in performing "angioplasties," or cardiac catheterizations.

 This is my role of expertise, and I often liken it to "plumbing" as it involves unblocking clogged heart arteries.
 Interventional cardiology is also a field that one has to be deeply passionate about, as you have to perform the procedure countless times before becoming an expert.

-I've accumulated years of experience in interventional cardiology by practicing in high-volume centres in Singapore such as the National Heart Centre Singapore, National University Heart Centre and Tan Tock Seng Hospital.
+I have accumulated years of experience in interventional cardiology by practising in high-volume centres in Singapore such as the National Heart Centre Singapore, National University Heart Centre, and Tan Tock Seng Hospital.